williswangy/am_data_driven_work_flow/README.md

 ###  Small experimental datasets are common in the material industry but ML models struggle with sparse datasets.
 Whichtechniques can we use to mitigate this challenge?
 1. Data Augmentation
-2. Cross Validation (loov): This has been demonstrat its effience in my code
+2. Cross Validation (loocv): This has been demonstrat its effience in my code